Estimated reading time: 5 minutes

 If customers do not make organizations aware of the faulty product, they will not fix other potential products that may have the same problem.

-This is particularly true, as an example, if you have a rude employee answering the phone.
+This is particularly true, for example, if you have a rude employee answering the phone.

 Most people would not bother to spend the energy to notify an organization of rude employees.
 If a manager is not aware of it, one employee could be chasing lots of customers away.